Fact About Starlings

 If starlings have chosen to nest inside a structure, block them from rafters or beams with Bird Netting, or Bird Slope.

-Bird Spikes, Bird Wire can be used to prevent starlings from landing on ledges.
+Bird Spikes, Bird Wire can be used to prevent them from landing on ledges.

-Sound deterrents like the Bird Chase Super Sonic are ideal for dispersing starlings from trees and other open spaces.
+Sound deterrents like the Bird Chase Super Sonic are ideal for dispersing them from trees and other open spaces.

 These SBM Bird Control professionals can install bird control products to solve your pest bird problems.